Oil above $56 on U.S. stimulus hopes ahead of Biden inauguration

 “This provided a good backdrop for oil and other risk assets,” said Stephen Brennock of broker PVM.
 “While the near-term demand environment continues to be gripped by weakness and uncertainty, the future is brightening.”

-Concern about near-term demand as COVID-19 infections continue to rise limited gains.
+Gains were limited by concern about near-term demand as COVID-19 infections rise.

 Our Standards: The Thomson Reuters Trust Principles.